 The visitor experience in treated areas may be adversely affected by the project work.
 Under this alternative, there would be up to 13 sites visited or worked each year, most of which are located in remote areas not popular to most visitors.
 However, visitors to the treatment areas may be disturbed by the work that occurs there, including the netting and electrofishing operations.
-There generally are not area or lake closures associated with this alternative, but visitors may not want to swim in lakes where gillnetting is ongoing.
+There generally are not area or lake closures associated with this alternative, but visitors may not want to swim in lakes where gill-netting is ongoing.
 There could be a beneficial effect on those visitors who would learn more about the restoration program.

-The cumulative effects analysis focuses on past, present, and foreseeable future projects that could affect visitor experience and recreational opportunities in the parks' wilderness areas.
-There are numerous past, ongoing and future projects which may affect visitor experience.
-Administrative actions, such as building and maintaining trails and ranger stations, research, and resource management, can affect the visitor experience, both in an adverse and positive manner.
-Visitors may appreciate the work the park is conducting to manage and protect wilderness resources, but also may be disrupted by the presence of work crews and the use of mechanized equipment, which may be used in the wilderness when it is determined to be the minimum tool necessary to conduct the work, for the purposes of managing the area as wilderness.
+Cumulative Effects - Alternative A - Visitor Experience and Recreational Opportunities and maintaining trails and ranger stations, research, and resource management, can affect the visitor experience, both in an adverse and positive manner.
+Visitors may appreciate the work the park is conducting to manage and protect wilderness resources, but also may be disrupted by the presence of work crews and the use of mechanized equipment, which may be used in the wilderness when it is determined to be the minimum tool necessary to conduct work for the purposes of managing the area as wilderness.
 Cumulative effects on the visitor experience would be negligible to minor and adverse.